VirtualGL/buildscripts/README.md

     buildvgl [branch/tag]

-(where branch/tag is, for instance, "2.4.x" and defaults to "master") will generate both a pristine source tarball and binaries for the platform on which the script is executed.
+(where branch/tag is, for instance, "2.4.x" and defaults to "main") will generate both a pristine source tarball and binaries for the platform on which the script is executed.
 These are placed under **$HOME/src/vgl.nightly/YYYYMMDD/files**, where YYYYMMDD is a build number